-CEYOC is organized under CEYOC Special Rules (with the highest priority) and under IOF Competition Rules valid for 2020.
+CEYOC is organised under CEYOC Special Rules (with the highest priority) and under IOF Competition Rules valid for 2023.

-Here is the full text of CEYOC Special Rules as agreed by Central European Orienteering Cooperation working group during EYOC 2019 in Grodno:
+Here is the full text of CEYOC Special Rules as agreed by Central European Orienteering Cooperation working group:

 SPECIAL RULES FOR THE CENTRAL EUROPEAN YOUTH ORIENTEERING CUP

 The Central European Youth Orienteering Cup (in short CEYOC) is an unofficial event assisting the preparation of Central European Youth National teams for EYOC with high-level competition at the start of the foot orienteering season.
 The event is organised under the authority of the CEOC (Central European Orienteering Cooperation) and the appointed Federation.

 The event shall follow the IOF Competition Rules for the European Youth Orienteering Championship (EYOC) unless otherwise stated in these Rules.

 The Cup shall be organised in accordance with the following principles: